Nov 7, 2024

 3. Interest costs both money and time

 The longer you have debt, the more it will cost you.
-As an example, imagine you have a balance of $15,000 in credit card debt with an annual percentage rate (APR) of 16%, and your monthly payment is $297.
+As an example, imagine you have a balance of $15,000 in credit card debt with an annual percentage rate (APR) of 19%, and your monthly payment is $297.

-In the end, carrying that debt would cost you $10,231 in interest (assuming you don’t make any new purchases).
-And it would take you more than seven years to pay off.
-Some people even cope with higher interest rates by lowering their monthly payments on credit cards; this means it takes even longer to pay off.
+In the end, carrying that debt would cost you more than $15,000 in interest (assuming you don’t make any new purchases).
+And it would take you more than eight years to pay off.
+In other words, you’d pay as much in interest as you have in credit card debt.

 4. Many Americans struggle to pay for medical care

 Struggling to pay for medical costs can be stressful, especially if you’re already dealing with medical debt.
+The same KFF study shows that people with medical debt may skip getting care or paying other bills as a result of this burden.

 5. Personal loans can help with expenses and savings